gift-exe/steg-hub-dev-ops/Lesson 2. LEMP Stack/readme.md

 ```
 ![Confirm PHP version](./images/verify-php.png)

-To test this setup, we need to setup an Apache Virtual host to hold the website's files and folders.
+To test this setup, we need to setup an NGINX Virtual host to hold the website's files and folders.
 _(Virtual Hosts makes it possible to have many/different websites located on one machine while abstracting this from the users.)_

 ## Step 4 - Configure NGINX for PHP